 Contact President Sam Hyde 0401 125 757 or email [email protected]

-Meets Wednesdays and Saturdays from 11am in their own clubrooms which are situated within the grounds of the Tramway Museum where they are currently building a P87 layout.
+Meets Tuesdays and Saturdays from 11am in their own clubrooms which are situated within the grounds of the Tramway Museum where they are currently building a P87 layout.

 This fine scale group models both South Australian and British trains to the scales of HO (P87) and OO (P4) using track gauges of 18.38mm for SAR broad gauge and 18.83mm for British standard gauge.
 The group uses a mix of converted RTR kits and scratch-built models with finer wheels and track than that commercially available.
 Current members have layouts in OO -16.5mm, O – 32mm, 2mm.fine scale – 9.42mm, N scale – 9mm and 5” live steam.
 The group would welcome new members.